mrfatguy/delphi-genname/README.md

 Here comes my old Delphi tool that I used to generate names for games, books, poetry, avatars etc. It contains "databases" for generating many different names sets, including fantasty ones, both more and less known, and human names in many languages or from many culture types.

 This program allows name generation in three different modes.
-Play a little bit with different dictionary files to catch the difference.
+Play a little bit to catch the difference.

 Program comes with an simple editor, which allows you to add or update existing dictionary files.